UoB-HPC/GW4-Isambard/docs/RequestAccount.md

 Account requests for Isambard are managed via the [SAFE for EPSERC Tier2 system](https://www.archer.ac.uk/tier2/).

+NOTE: Isambard Phase 1 is currently available to early-access users only.
+Please do not request an account unless you have been specifically invited to do so.

 # Create an account on SAFE

 (If you already have an account on SAFE, you can skip this step.)